MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-performance-optimized-code.md

 In this output, notice the term **perf** on the "Characteristics" line.
 This indicates that this performance optimization has been applied to ntdll.dll.

 The debugger is able to understand a function or other symbol without an offset; this allows you to set breakpoints on functions or other labels without any problem.
-However, the output of a dissassembly operation may be confusing, because this disassembly will reflect the changes made by the optimizer.
+However, the output of a disassembly operation may be confusing, because this disassembly will reflect the changes made by the optimizer.

 Since the debugger will try to stay close to the original code, you might see some amusing results.
 The rule of thumb when working with performance-optimized codes is simply that you cannot perform reliable address arithmetic on optimized code.